Overcoming Imposter Syndrome

 Impact in the workplace

-encouraging healthy, sustainable leadership styles which model e.g. vulnerability, trust and openness
+fostering healthier more sustainable leadership styles which model vulnerability, trust and openness

-Share leading research highlighting the specific imposter issues faced by women in the workplace
+Share leading research highlighting the specific ‘imposter issues’ faced by women in the workplace - and the impact of these on individuals and organisations

-Learn to recognise ‘imposter symptoms’ in ourselves and those we lead
+Learn to recognise ‘imposter symptoms’ in yourself and and those you lead

-Explore empowering knowledge, skills and practices to help us manage our imposter ‘symptoms’, growing our professional and personal confidence
+Explore empowering knowledge, skills and practices to help you manage your ‘imposter symptoms’, growing your professional and personal confidence

-Reclaim power and personal authority through realising and valuing our unique talents and strengths
+Reclaim your power and personal authority through realising and valuing your unique talents and strengths

-Share insights and experience in a safe, courageous, supportive environment
+Share insights and experience with like-minded people in a safe, courageous, supportive environment

 Week 1: The Nature of the Beast

-Defining imposter syndrome, exploring where it comes from, how it operates and why it is a particular challenge for women.
+Defining imposter syndrome, exploring where it comes from, how it operates and why it’s a particular challenge for women.

 Week 2: The Hustle for Worthiness